frank-ventures/GameLog/README.md

 [Using this webpage as a bit of guidance, I promptly ignored the use of middleware.js for now, but instead used an authorisation in the request.header, combined with a secret key in the .env](https://blog.tericcabrel.com/protect-your-api-routes-in-next-js-with-middleware/)

-very useful thing was = cache: "no-store", maybe not so useful thing was = export const dynamic = "force-dynamic";
+very useful thing was = [cache: "no-store", ](https://nextjs.org/docs/app/building-your-application/caching), but it was hard for me to nail it down, and find exactly where to put it (and to be honest I don't think I have it in the right place yet.)
+[This stack overflow post led me to it](https://stackoverflow.com/questions/77475455/nextjs-14-appears-to-be-caching-api-request-data-even-when-data-has-changed) maybe not so useful thing was = export const dynamic = "force-dynamic";

-actually maybe it's useful...
+actually, after deployment, maybe it's useful...